LuFisto

 2003, Tokyo, Japan - Mariko Yoshida, Ai Fujita & Akino

-Northen Light Bomb; Cradle Brainbuster; Ocean Cyclone Suplex; Alabama Slam; Widowmaker; Cannonball; Facewash; Back Fist, Tiger Suplex, etc...
+Burning Hammer, Northern Light Bomb, Tiger Driver 80, Cradle Brainbuster; Ocean Cyclone Suplex; Alabama Slam; Hip Attack, Widowmaker; Cannonball; Facewash; Back Fist, Tiger Suplex...

 Biography